damigreen/computer-science/notes/vsnote/notebook.md

 ### CashBox

+- create user role relationship table
+  - user and role will have a many to many relationship
+  - they will have a pivot table to maintain their relationship
+  -
 - start server
 - open database
 - set up user controller
   - set up index, store, update and delete for users
+  - locate the file needed
+  - search the code for where you stopped previoulsy
 - set up oauth
   - enable user can login with username / email and password
   - make authentication for users